simonvoelcker/astrotools/README.md

  - astrometry.net image calibration CLI tools (specifically solve-field)
  - astropy for FITS files

+Dockerization is planned and will happen on a cloudy day.

 # the tools

 ## HTI - Human Telescope Interface